 Reflection:

-User-Centered Design Means Empathy: By incorporating scenarios provided by users, such as capturing multipage documents, I learned the power of listening to user feedback to uncover pain points and opportunities for innovation.
+By incorporating scenarios provided by users, such as capturing multipage documents, I learned the power of listening to user feedback to uncover pain points and opportunities for innovation.

-Balancing Functionality and Clarity: Adding more features to the editor bar while maintaining a clear and organized layout emphasized the challenge of balancing robust functionality with intuitive design.
+Adding more features to the editor bar while maintaining a clear and organized layout emphasized the challenge of balancing robust functionality with intuitive design.
 Dividers and clean layouts proved essential for usability.

 Feel free to reach out for collaborations or just a friendly hello!